 When the Excel file is successfully uploaded to HR.my, you will be prompted with a message that the import process has started.
 Sit back and relax, you will be notified again by email when the process is done.

 You will soon receive an email detailing the result of the Leave Entitlement import process, including how many Leave Entitlement records imported and skipped, and the corresponding reasons why certain records are not imported and how to rectify them.

 If the Leave Entitlement data is not imported completely, you may:

-Remove successfully imported Leave Entitlement Records from the CSV file.
+Remove successfully imported Leave Entitlement Records from the Excel file.